A Gaussian estimate for the heat kernel on differential forms and application to the Riesz transform: Preliminaries

 where $\varepsilon>0$.

 \end{enumerate}

 \begin{rem}

 In general, we have the equivalence between 1) and 3) and the implication 3)$\Rightarrow$2), under the sole hypothesis that $A$ is self-adjoint (which is the case if $\mathcal{R}_-\in L^{\frac{n}{2}}$, but can be true under more general conditions).
-The fact that 2)$\Rightarrow$3) is true as soon as $A$ is self-adjoint compact.
+The implication 2)$\Rightarrow$3) is true as soon as $A$ is self-adjoint compact.

 \end{rem}